Dashman23/Spam-Email-Detector/README.md

 ### External Resources

 Jackson was used as an external dependency aside from the default Jakarta dependencies.
-The ObjectMapper class was used to create JSON strings to be sent as Response objects to the client.
+The ObjectMapper class from Jackson was used to create JSON strings to be sent in Response objects to the client.
-The dependencies can be copied from the pom.xml file.
+The code for these dependencies can be copied from the 'pom.xml' file.

 [1] https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind